Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: Geometric Factors on hyper-tori

 The first step is to make an ansatz of a finite-volume wavefunction from the infinite volume.
-Consider a trapped $A$-body wave function in a finite volume with size $L$, by a one-body trap $V$.
-As we have seen in the previous statement, the assumption of one body potential does not affect our target of deriving this constant factor.
-We expect the previously ansatz for the mean-field picture Eq.~\eqref{eq:ansatz_MF} in Sec.~\ref{sec:mean_field} that relates the many-body finite-volume ansatz to the one-body ansatz still holds:
+As a heuristic motivation for the periodic structure, consider a trapped $A$-body wave function in a finite volume with size $L$, subject to a one-body trap $V$.
+As we have seen previously, the assumption of a one-body potential does not affect our target of deriving this constant factor.
+We expect the previous ansatz for the non-interacting picture Eq.~\eqref{eq:ansatz_MF} in Sec.~\ref{sec:mean_field}, which relates the many-body finite-volume ansatz to the one-body ansatz, to take the form

-with now $\psi_{i,L}(x) \approx \sum_{\vec n}\psi_i(x+\vec n L)$ following from existing methods~\cite{Luscher:1985dn,Konig:2017krd}.
-Compared to the two-body point-like case, this ansatz contains additional terms in the mean-field:
+with now $\psi_{i,L}(\vec x_i) \approx \sum_{\vec n_i}\psi_i(\vec x_i+\vec n_i L)$ following from existing methods~\cite{Luscher:1985dn,Konig:2017krd}.
+We can perform a quick estimate using this product ansatz, and compared to the two-body point-like case, this ansatz contains additional terms:

-where $\dots$ contains terms shifting two or more $\psi_j(x_j+ n L)$ and are suppressed in the mean-field.
-In the interacting picture, it is then natural to write the ansatz as:
+where $\vec n_j$ denotes a shift on the component of the $j$th Cartesian coordinate and $\dots$ contains terms shifting two or more one-body factors, which are further exponentially suppressed (in this one-body trap case).
+In the interacting picture, it is then natural to write the ansatz as (due to emergent clusters, shift by multiple $\vec n_i$ are possible):